ayaulymChinaliyeva/ayaulymChinaliyeva.github.io/_posts/2019-01-09-my-debut-first-song.md

 layout: post
 title: My first song that I'm publishing
 ---
-First of all, HAPPY NEW YEAR EVERYBODY!
+First of all, HAPPY NEW YEAR EVERYBODY! <br>
 I hope all your plans will be implemented this year, and you will be the one who reaches out all objectives for this year!
 I'm happy to announce that I took up course "Developing your musicianship" on coursera, which is my first course exactly on this platform.
 Online education is good with its big advantage (which also belongs to NIS) - it is free.
 Of course, if you want to obtain certificate for completing